-The goal of the Community Legal Services program is to increase people's access to justice by providing free legal information, advice, and advocacy services to those on the North Shore facing disputes or legal issues.
+The Community Legal Services provide free legal information, advice, and advocacy services to those on the North Shore facing disputes or legal issues.

 This manual is edited by law students at the Peter A. Allard School of Law at the University of British Columbia.
 Topics covered include family law, human rights, consumer protection, motor vehicle law, and a number of other legal subjects.